 While always nursing part-time, Michelle enjoyed 14 years as a lay Pastoral Minister in Chatham and 2 years with the Diocese of London as a Lay Ecclesial Ministry Specialist, supporting the lay ministers and parish nurses.
 During that time, she helped to develop the Foundations in Parish Nursing education program through St. Peter’s Seminary and acted as its coordinator until 2016.
 She has also facilitated many retreat days for various groups and provided training for victim services personnel and parish visiting volunteers.

-An assignment in 2014 led her to help design, build and open a new ten-bed residential hospice.
+An assignment in 2014 led her to help design, build and open a new ten-bed hospice.
 This was truly a labour of love and high point of her nursing career.
 In December of 2017, Michelle retired from an Integrated Role as Program Coordinator for the Chatham-Kent Health Alliance Palliative Care and Oncology programs, and the Chatham-Kent Hospice.
 She likes to say she is ‘semi-retired’ as now she has more time to devote to the teaching and writing she enjoys.
 A frequent speaker and educator for many sectors in the areas of caregiving, resilience, spirituality and palliative care, she assists organizations to support their professional and volunteer caregivers, and is a consultant with the Henri Nouwen Society for their Courage for Caregivers initiative.

-A mother of four, Michelle and her husband Tom live in Chatham Ontario.
+A mother of four and grandma of Ollie, Michelle and her husband Tom live in Chatham Ontario.
 She enjoys reading, travelling and spending time with family and friends.

 Michelle is professional and engaging, and made me very comfortable as the event planner.
 She always responded quickly to my communications and was very helpful.
 As the keynote speaker at our event, Michelle warmed up the crowd, was inspiring and her compassion was felt throughout the room.
 She set the tone for the day as thoughtful, kind and full of self-care.
 I would highly recommend her speaking and presentation style to others.